sweetroll/slab/README.md

 `$base-spacing-unit` (default: `$base-line-height` * 0.25rem)
 The base spacing unit is use to calculate all spacing helpers provided by Slab.css.
 See ‘Spacing’ section to see default classes given and how to use them.

+`$responsive-spacing` (default: false)
+A boolean used to toggle the generation of the responsive spacing utility classes.
+See ‘Spacing’ section for more details.

 ## Responsive
 Slab.css manages its breakpoints and responsive helper classes via a sass data map `$breakpoints`.
 The data map allows you to set a media query and give it a name allowing it to be referenced easier throughout your application.